debOliveira/MoCapRasp/server/data/README.md

-# Server data
+# Server data folder

 This folder stores data collected during camera calibration and ground plane estimation.
-It will later store the test capture data when one is done.

-**DISCLAIMER**: data is *rewritten* if the calibration, ground plane estimation or test capture is done again.
-Remember to save those into a different directory if you want to keep the full dataframe of a test capture.
+**DISCLAIMER**: data is *rewritten*.
+Remember to save those into a different directory if you want to keep it.